-- agree to meet all margin calls with respect to ETD Transactions that we clear for your account or on your behalf in such form and amounts and within such time as we may determine - agree to provide sufficient margin to us under the Agreement on either a title transfer basis and/or to grant us a security interest (pledge) on collateral held under the Agreement. - acknowledge that, upon an event of default, as that term is defined in the Agreement, we will have certain rights as set out in the Agreement, including the right, in addition to any remedy otherwise available in law or equity, to liquidate any or all derivatives contracts held in your name or on your behalf by any lawful means and to apply any margin to meet any amounts you owe us. - acknowledge that our liability to you for any losses that may be incurred will be limited and, further, that in no event will we be liable for any indirect or consequential loss. - explicitly release us from the compliance with Swiss banking secrecy to the extent required to fulfill our obligation to disclose your identity and further information to Third Parties (as defined below) and explicitly agree and consent to such disclosure. - agree to the disclosure of information, including but not limited to your identity and details of the transaction vis-à-vis exchanges, competent supervisory authority, self-regulatory organization or other third parties (the Third Parties) if necessary offhand and in the event you do not comply with the disclosure requirement of a Third Party you agree to the disclosure of your information by us to such a Third Party or acknowledge further consequences, such as closing out positions, denying the execution or rescinding the business relationship. - agree that the Agreement will be interpreted in accordance with Swiss law and submit to the jurisdiction of the courts of Zurich, Switzerland.
+- agree to additional contractual terms if a different type of account (e.g. a gross omnibus indirect client account) is requested. - agree to meet all margin calls with respect to ETD Transactions that we clear for your account or on your behalf in such form and amounts and within such time as we may determine. - agree to provide sufficient margin to us under the Agreement on either a title transfer basis and/or to grant us a security interest (pledge) on collateral held under the Agreement. - acknowledge that, upon an event of default, as that term is defined in the Agreement, we will have certain rights as set out in the Agreement, including the right, in addition to any remedy otherwise available in law or equity, to liquidate any or all derivatives contracts held in your name or on your behalf by any lawful means and to apply any margin to meet any amounts you owe us. - acknowledge that we will not be liable to you for any losses that may be incurred and, further, that in no event will we be liable for any indirect or consequential loss. - explicitly release us from the compliance with Hong Kong banking secrecy to the extent required to fulfill our obligation to disclose your identity and further information to Third Parties (as defined below) and explicitly agree and consent to such disclosure. - agree to the disclosure of information, including but not limited to your identity and details of the transaction vis-à-vis exchanges, competent supervisory authority, self-regulatory organization or other third parties (the Third Parties) if necessary offhand and in the event you do not comply with the disclosure requirement of a Third Party you agree to the disclosure of your information by us to such a Third Party or acknowledge further consequences, such as closing out positions, denying the execution or rescinding the business relationship. - agree that the Agreement will be interpreted in accordance with Hong Kong law and submit to the jurisdiction of the courts of Hong Kong.

-Part Two: Clearing broker indirect client account structures
+Part Two: Clearing broker indirect client account structures4